 I salt everything to taste.

 Removing vegetables was intrinsically difficult.
 Everyone "knows" vegetables are healthy.
 It was like eating high-fat for the first time.
 It felt wrong.
-I had a deep seeded belief that vegetables are absolutely necessary for health.
+I had a deep seated belief that vegetables are absolutely necessary for health.
 Thanks Grandma.

 America "knew" saturated fat clogged arteries just a couple years ago.
 Some people still think fat is unhealthy.
 Now, butter is a heart healthy super-food.